-The TMDL efforts for nutrients, pathogens and toxics for the New York-New Jersey Harbor Estuary have been making advances in both management strategy refinement and modeling during 2008.
-These efforts are expected to result in completed TMDLs in 12 to 18 months.
+The TMDL efforts for nutrients, pathogens and toxics for the New York-New Jersey Harbor Estuary Program (NY-NJ HEP) have been making advances in both management strategy refinement and modeling during 2009.
+These efforts are expected to result in completed TMDLs in the next year.
 IEC has been involved with these workgroups and will assist in the process, especially for the interstate waters within IEC's jurisdiction.
+Both the Pathogens and with partners to develop cost analyses for pollution reduction options.

-Both the Pathogens and Nutrients Workgroups have evaluated model outputs related to current conditions and, in a general way, what it would take to meet water quality standards.
-These groups are now taking the next steps which include refining modeling run scenarios and working with partners to develop cost analyses for pollution reduction options.
-Refer to the water quality surveys in this report for details of IEC's pathogens study being conducted in cooperation with the HEP.
+Nutrients Workgroups have evaluated model outputs related to current conditions and, in a general way, what it would take to meet water quality standards.
+These groups are now taking the next steps which include refining modeling run scenarios and working